Dick Copeman – Chair

 Previously a medical practitioner working in Aboriginal health, general practice and palliative care, Dick’s interests in nutrition and public health lead him progressively into health policy, food policy, environmental activism and permaculture.
 Dick established the Eco-Consumer newsletter, based at the Qld Conservation Council in 1993 and was involved in campaigns against genetically engineered food, cotton farming on the Cooper and in the successful land clearing campaign of the mid 90s.
 In 1995-6, Dick was Project officer for the Fair Trade Forum, auspiced by the Australian Conservation Foundation and the Australian Council of Trade Unions.
 From 1994 till the present, Dick has been involved in helping establish and develop Northey Street City Farm in inner Brisbane, and in teaching permaculture there.
 Dick has been chair or convenor of many organisations, including Doctors’ Reform Society QLD, Healthy Cities QLD, Community Health Association QLD, QLD Food Alliance, Kelvin Grove State High School P & C, Northey Street City Farm and the Labor Environment Action Network, QLD.

-Colin Stewart - Treasurer
+Terry Pinnell - Treasurer

 Terry has been a financial planner since 1989 and is the director of Ethical Investment Advisers, a company specialising in ethical investment.
 He is Chair of the Ethical Advisers Co-op which is the peak body for ethical advisers around Australia.
 Terry has previously been facilitator and chair of Alternative To Violence Project (Qld), a group dedicated to conflict resolution, and has also previously been Chair of Jacaranda House, a social housing company.
 He is involved, through personal investment or for clients, in 6 Body Corp committees in which he is the secretary or chair.

 Kevin Guy - Secretary